learn-co-students/displaying-has-many-through-rails-lab-online-web-ft-090919/README.md

-# Displaying Has Many Through Rails Lab
+ng some difficulties # Displaying Has Many Through Rails Lab

 ## Objectives